autonome/metafluff/posts/2017/07/21/i-am-a-tab-hoarder/index.md

 ## Memory Usage

-Graph of memory use one minute after startup with 1691 tabs across Firefox versions 20, 30, 40 and 50 - 56:
+Graph of memory use one minute after startup with 1691 tabs across Firefox versions 20, 30, 40 and 50 - 56.
+While consistently using around two gigs of memory, we've now reduced to *less than half a gig*.
+Yes, this is without actual web pages loaded, but look at this, haters: I've now got 1.5 gigs of memory to load web pages into that I didn't have before.

 ![Memory use](memory.png)